How to Make Pottery at Home without a Wheel

 • Give it hits with the bat each time

-• If you don’t finish this in a single period, cover it with bags and leave it in a place that is cool
+• If you don’t finish this in a single period, cover it with bags and leave it in a cool place

-• If needed, you may have to slip and score the coils when you come back so that they can apply it together
+• If needed, you may have to slip and score the coils when you come back so that they can be applied together

 When you do this, as you begin to build, you bat them on the outside.
 This, in turn, will support the clay with the fingers on a singular side, making them tougher, and smoother, and in many cases will help to make this much denser so that the pot is much stronger as well.